 - Toppings: crumbled feta cheese (highly recommended), diced avocado, sour cream or plain Greek yogurt, red pepper flakes and/or more cilantro.

 - In a skillet over medium heat, pour in a little drizzle of olive oil.
 Add black beans and their cooking liquid, and mix in some hot sauce and red pepper flakes.
 Mash the mixture with a potato masher for five minutes or longer, until the beans have reduced to your desired consistency.
-(This is the lazy way to do it, if you’d like to go all out, make the beans as directed in my my chipotle-glazed squash recipe).
+(This is the lazy way to do it, if you’d like to go all out, make the beans as directed in my chipotle-glazed squash recipe).

 - Spread bean mixture evenly over each tortilla and top with tomatillo salsa.
 Finish with your selected toppings.
 Pick it up with your hands or be fancy and eat it with a fork.

-- Roughly adapted from The America’s Test Kitchen Healthy Family Cookbook.
+Salsa barely adapted from The Food Matters Cookbook by Mark Bittman.
+Tostadas roughly adapted from The America’s Test Kitchen Healthy Family Cookbook.

-- If you want the really lazy variation, just skip the black bean mixture altogether since the salsa already has beans in it.
+Change it up: Feel free to sub pico de gallo or any other fresh salsa for the tomatillo salsa.
+For inspiration, check out Big Eats, Tiny Kitchen!
+If you want the really lazy variation, just skip the black bean mixture altogether since the salsa already has beans in it.
 It’s like a big baked chip with salsa and cheese—you can’t go wrong!